QuizandSurveyMaster/quiz_master_next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 3.3.3 =
+Upgrade for minor bug fixes.

 = 3.3.1 =
 Upgrade for new Horizontal Multiple Response question type and to be able to duplicate questions when duplicating quizzes.
 Also, fixes several major and minor bugs.